chenxingqiang/secret-learn/doc/modules/feature_extraction.rst

   place at the analyzer level, so a custom analyzer may have to reproduce these steps.

-(Lucene users might recognize these names, but be aware that jax-sklearn concepts may not map one-to-one onto Lucene concepts.)
+(Lucene users might recognize these names, but be aware that secret-learn concepts may not map one-to-one onto Lucene concepts.)

 To make the preprocessor, tokenizer and analyzers aware of the model